PrestoXen/openopera-patches/README.md

 # OpenOpera Patches
-A collection of patches sourced from different places, unknown authors (if you want to claim ownership of one just create an issue)
+A collection of patches for the Opera 12.15 source code, feel free to make a pull request if you have anything to add or fix.

-Feel free to make a pull request if you have anything to add or fix, or if you have any issues please make a report at https://github.com/PrestoXen/openopera-issues
+If you have any issues with Opera 12.15 please make a report on the [openopera-issues project](https://github.com/PrestoXen/openopera-issues/issues), or if you have problems with a patch please visit [the issue tracker here](https://github.com/PrestoXen/openopera-patches/issues).

 You're also welcome to join the OpenOpera IRC: http://site.anonnet.org/webirc/openopera
 Or join #openopera on crowley.anonnet.org:6697